-Dr Andrew Young is a Postdoctoral Research Fellow currently working on the development of subunit vaccines for common respiratory viral diseases.
+Dr Andrew Young is a Research Fellow currently working on the development of subunit vaccines for common respiratory viral diseases.
 He completed his PhD at the University of Queensland in 2019 and has since been developing vaccines for Respiratory Syncytial Virus and human Metapneuovirus.
 His PhD project focussed primarily on Ebola Virus, specifically the development of subunit vaccine candidates and diagnostics using the EBOV surface fusion glycoprotein.

 Qualifications